-[NOTE: The TCPOD is disseminated under the header "MIAREPRPD" for AFOS users and under "NOUS42 KNHC: for AFMEDS/AWDS users.
+[NOTE: The TCPOD is disseminated under "NOUS42 KNHC.
 The TCPOD can also be seen on the Internet at www.hurricanehunters.com/wxdata.htm and clicking on Plan of the Day.]

 5.5.4.
 Air Traffic Control (ATC) Clearances.

 5.5.4.1.
 Air Traffic Control Clearances.
 Flight plans for reconnaissance and research flights shall be filed with the FAA as soon as practicable before departure time.